 The first step in the student’s intake process is completing paperwork and dropping off medication (if applicable) to Open Sky’s pharmaceutical coordinator for processing.
 Next, the student is seen at Durango Urgent Care for a physical examination to confirm that they are healthy enough to participate in our program.
 The student also receives a tetanus shot, if needed, and completes a routine lab draw.
 After this visit, lunch follows at a healthy local restaurant like Zia Taqueria or Raider Ridge Café.

-The transport specialists then drive the student to Open Sky’s operations ranch in Mancos, Colorado.
+The intake specialists then drive the student to Open Sky’s operations ranch in Mancos, Colorado.
 Here, the student’s personal belongings are inventoried, recorded, and stored, to be returned upon graduation from the program.
 Following inventory collection, students are outfitted with brand new Open Sky gear.
 This thorough outfitting process sets students up for success in the field, providing the equipment and clothing they need to participate in all aspects of the program.

 “There is an important philosophical aspect to making sure students are outfitted properly,” said Danny Frazer, Program Director for Open Sky.
 “The emphasis is really around compassion, care, and consideration and doing what we can to build trust as we take care of the logistical details.”